A miscarriage can be devastating when you have been trying to get pregnant for a while.

 What Is A Blighted Ovum?

 A blighted ovum occurs when a fertilized egg implants into the uterine wall but does not develop into an embryo.
 It is otherwise called anembryonic (no embryo) pregnancy.
-Cells grow to form the embryonic sac and placenta but fail to develop the embryo.
+Cells grow to form the embryonic sac but fail to develop the embryo.